What Do School Nurses Do?

 - Provide Health education, promotion, and disease prevention

 To enhance the educational potential of students by fostering optimal health and wellness.

 - Exclusion Guidelines / Illnesses At School

-- Fever of 100 degrees with signs and symptoms such as sore throat, rash, vomiting or diarrhea.
+- Fever of 100.4 degrees or above with signs and symptoms such as sore throat, rash, vomiting or diarrhea.